huggingface/pytorch-image-models/README.md

 * Mixup (as in https://arxiv.org/abs/1710.09412) - currently implementing/testing
 * An inference script that dumps output to CSV is provided as an example

+## Results

+A CSV file containing an ImageNet-1K validation results summary for all included models with pretrained weights and default configurations is located [here](results/results-all.csv)

 ### Self-trained Weights
 I've leveraged the training scripts in this repository to train a few of the models with missing weights to good levels of performance.
 These numbers are all for 224x224 training and validation image sizing with the usual 87.5% validation crop.